 When you add in rice, beans or seafood…it’s a meal.

 It’s like a blank palate ready for a new artistic interpretation.
 How will you enjoy your vegetable soup?

 - 2 teaspoons olive oil

-- 32 ounces of broth (low-salt chicken or vegetable)
+- 32 ounces low-salt vegetable broth or chicken

-- ¼ cup fresh basil, sliced in strips (1 Tablespoon dried)
+- 1/4 cup fresh basil sliced in strips, about 1 Tablespoon dried

 - Heat oil in large pot over medium heat.